cololaborde/file-cipher/README.md

 #### python file_cipher.py

-Starts the GUI to select file or files to encrypt or decrypt, you must also indicate whether the encryption mode is static or dynamic and finally a box will open to indicate the previously generated key
+Starts the GUI to select file(s) to encrypt or decrypt, you must also indicate whether the encryption mode is static or dynamic and finally a box will open to indicate the previously generated key

 #### python file_cipher -d